-One important thing to know is the debt service coverage ratio is only one part of determining whether a businessperson like you can take on a loan.
-However, these ratios still tell a lot about your future financial value.
+The debt service coverage ratio is only one of the many factors considered to determine if a business owner like you can take on a loan.
+Still, this ratio can tell a lot about your future financial value.

 It’s important to learn how to properly calculate GDS and TDS to obtain a percentage as a general benchmark.
-To determine GDS, you simply have to add what you pay in mortgage costs with your property taxes.
-Take this figure and divide it by your gross family income.
-This gives you a percentage showing your current debt issues.
+To determine your GDS, you’ll need to add all of your monthly housing-related costs (mortgage, monthly property houses, HOA fees if applicable, etc.) and divide it by your gross monthly income.
+Then multiply that sum by 100 and you’ll have your GDS ratio.
+This percentage shows your current debt issues.

 Favorably, this number should fall below 30% to prove you’re not overwhelmed with debts.
-Even just a few percentage points above this can mean you have far too many unacceptable expenses at the moment to safely borrow.
+Even just a few percentage points above this can mean you have far too many unacceptable expenses at the moment to safely borrow from a lender.

-For instance, if you have to pay over $12,000 a year in mortgages and several thousand dollars per year in property taxes, you’ll need to have an income falling above $50,000 or more to avoid going into debt.
-Lower income is already a red flag for a business loan.
+For instance, if you have to pay over $12,000 a year in mortgage and several thousand dollars per year in property taxes, you’ll need to have an income falling above $50,000 or more to avoid going into debt.
+A lower income will be a red flag for a business loan.

-What’s important is to stay transparent in the loan process and provide all your financial information to the lender since they’ll use GDS to screen what you can realistically borrow.
+What’s important is to stay transparent during the loan process and provide all your financial information to your lender.

-Again, though, the 30% on GDS and 40% on TDS are just guidelines and don’t consider you may already have good credit.
-If you do, your lender may still decide to lend based on the fact that you haven’t defaulted on any prior loans or credit card debt.
+Again, though, the 30% on GDS and 40% on TDS are just guidelines.
+They don’t mean you already have good credit.
+If you do have a good credit score, you’ll have more chances to be approved for a loan, based on the fact that you haven’t defaulted on any prior loans or credit card debt.

 Think you’re in a good place to take on a business loan?
-Fill out the form below to apply for one now.
+Simply fill out the online form to apply now.